V0r0n0y/genstudiotest/README.md

 - **Adobe React Spectrum**: For the excellent UI component library
 - **Roman Numeral Specification**: Based on historical conventions and Wikipedia standards
 - **Open Source Community**: For the various tools and libraries used

-## 📞 Support

-For questions or issues:
-1. Check the documentation
-2. Review existing issues
-3. Create a new issue with detailed information
-4. Include logs and error messages when applicable